Biden predicts Democrats will win Senate

 Midterm elections in a president’s first term are traditionally rough on the party with control of the White House.

 Multiple tough Senate races, including Pennsylvania’s between Lt.
-Gov. John Fetterman (D) and retired surgeon and television personality Mehmet Oz and Georgia’s between incumbent Sen. Raphael Warnock (D) and retired football star Herschel Walker, have been highlighted as ones that could decide which party has control of the chamber.
+Gov. John Fetterman (D) and retired surgeon and television personality Mehmet Oz (R) and Georgia’s between incumbent Sen. Raphael Warnock (D) and retired football star Herschel Walker (R), have been highlighted as contests that could decide which party has control of the upper chamber.

 Biden, former President Obama and former President Trump have campaigned in key battleground states in an effort to boost candidates in their respective Senate races.